Orthofix Medical (NASDAQ:OFIX) Releases FY 2021 Earnings Guidance

 Orthofix Medical (NASDAQ:OFIX) issued an update on its FY 2021 earnings guidance on Friday morning.
-The company provided earnings per share guidance of $0.710-$0.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.730.
+The company provided earnings per share (EPS) guidance of $0.710-$0.750 for the period, compared to the Thomson Reuters consensus estimate of $0.730.
 The company issued revenue guidance of $460 million-$464 million, compared to the consensus revenue estimate of $467.43 million.

-Orthofix Medical (NASDAQ:OFIX) last announced its earnings results on Friday, November 5th.
-The medical device company reported $0.10 EPS for the quarter, missing analysts’ consensus estimates of $0.13 by ($0.03).
-The business had revenue of $112.43 million during the quarter, compared to analyst estimates of $112.90 million.
-Orthofix Medical had a negative net margin of 1.78% and a positive return on equity of 6.82%.
-During the same period in the previous year, the firm earned $0.31 earnings per share.
-Analysts anticipate that Orthofix Medical will post 0.62 earnings per share for the current year.
+Separately, Zacks Investment Research downgraded Orthofix Medical from a buy rating to a sell rating in a research report on Thursday, October 7th.

-A hedge fund recently raised its stake in Orthofix Medical stock.
-Morgan Stanley boosted its stake in Orthofix Medical Inc. (NASDAQ:OFIX) by 104.5% during the second quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 98,790 shares of the medical device company’s stock after buying an additional 50,491 shares during the quarter.
-Morgan Stanley owned approximately 0.50% of Orthofix Medical worth $3,961,000 as of its most recent filing with the SEC.
+An institutional investor recently raised its position in Orthofix Medical stock.
+Royal Bank of Canada boosted its position in Orthofix Medical Inc. (NASDAQ:OFIX) by 129,400.0% during the second quarter, according to its most recent 13F filing with the SEC.
+The firm owned 1,295 shares of the medical device company’s stock after acquiring an additional 1,294 shares during the period.
+Royal Bank of Canada’s holdings in Orthofix Medical were worth $52,000 as of its most recent SEC filing.
 96.19% of the stock is owned by institutional investors and hedge funds.

 About Orthofix Medical